 For some people, this means having to take SSRIs on a long-term basis.
-For others, a course of cognitive behavioural therapy can help to reduce the risk of their symptoms recurring.
+For others, a course of CBT can help to reduce the risk of their symptoms recurring.

-If SSRIs do not help to improve your symptoms after a 12 week course, or if they are not suitable, your GP may try prescribing a different type of antidepressant.
+If SSRIs aren't suitable, or if your symptoms don't improve after a 12 week course of SSRIs, your GP may try prescribing a different type of antidepressant.

 Tricyclic antidepressants work in a similar way to SSRIs.
-They regulate the levels of certain chemicals in your brain (noradrenaline and serotonin), which has a positive affect on your feelings and mood.
+They regulate the levels of the chemicals noradrenaline and serotonin in your brain, which has a positive effect on your feelings and mood.

-The two tricyclic antidepressants that are often prescribed to treat panic disorder are:
+Imipramine and clomipramine are two tricyclic antidepressants that are often prescribed to treat panic disorder.
+Tricyclic antidepressants aren't addictive.

 SSRIs are usually prescribed before tricyclic antidepressants because they have fewer side effects.
-However, common side effects of tricyclic antidepressants include:
+Common side effects of tricyclic antidepressants include: